grig-husky-demo-simulation/virtual-commissioning/README.md

 Press the Save Image button and select the location where you wish to save the image.
 The final stored image will look like above.

 Additionally, below is the breakdown architecture of the robot components.
+[Great Visualization Tool](https://excalidraw.com/)
 ![](images/robot_graph.png)